Set up eSigner CKA

 Your TOTP will be shown on a box labeled secret code.
 Copy the TOTP, paste it on the TOTP Secret field of eSigner CKA window and then click the OK button to save it.

-After putting in your SSL.com account credentials and TOTP, you will be able to view the details of your EVCS certificate.
+After putting in your SSL.com account credentials and TOTP, you will be able to view the details of your EV Code Signing certificate.
 In case you decide to update your TOTP, paste the new TOTP on the allotted field and then click Save.

 Check your EV Code Signing Certificate in the User Certificate Store

-Upon installing eSigner CKA and adding your EVCS certificate to the User Certificate store, you will be able to check your EVCS certificate by pressing Windows key + R and then type in certmgr.msc to access the User Certificate store.
-When the certificate manager window pops up, click the Personal folder on the left panel and then select the Certificates subfolder on the right to locate your EVCS certificate.
+Upon installing eSigner CKA and adding your EV Code Signing certificate to the User Certificate store, you will be able to check your EV Code Signing certificate by pressing Windows key + R and then type in certmgr.msc to access the User Certificate store.
+When the certificate manager window pops up, click the Personal folder on the left panel and then select the Certificates subfolder on the right to locate your EV Code Signing certificate.

 Run Visual Studio 2022